 -------------------------------------------------------------------------------------------------

-First Person and its allied web sites – ZuniLink, for outstanding fetish carvings from the Pueblos of Zuni, Cochiti and San Felipe; TribalWorks, for an assortment of tribal art objects from Africa, Aboriginal Australia, Native America and the Arctic; Native Jewelry Link, for a plethora of gorgeous, authentic Native American Indian jewelry pieces and Native Pottery Link, for a wide selection of the best in Native American Indian hand-made pottery.
+Tribal Artery is the blog of Aboriginals: Art of the First Person and its allied web sites – ZuniLink, for outstanding fetish carvings from the Pueblos of Zuni, Cochiti and San Felipe; TribalWorks, for an assortment of tribal art objects from Africa, Aboriginal Australia, Native America and the Arctic; Native Jewelry Link, for a plethora of gorgeous, authentic Native American Indian jewelry pieces and Native Pottery Link, for a wide selection of the best in Native American Indian hand-made pottery.